island-is/island.is/libs/application/template-api-modules/README.md

 })
 ```

-The `params` object will be passed into the template api function like so:
+The `params` object will be passed into the template API function like so:

 ```typescript
 @Injectable()